Quick answer: What is photogrammetry?

 Producing accurate, useful 3D drone surveys requires three ingredients: aerial drone imagery, good ground control, and the science of photogrammetry.
-But the actual process we use to transform your 2D drone images into 3D site models for analysis in the Propeller Platform’s photogrammetry software, can seem mysterious.
+But the actual process we use to transform your 2D drone images into 3D site models for analysis in the Propeller Platform can seem mysterious.
 Even some of our customers who’ve flown drones on their sites for years aren’t clear on the finer points of photogrammetry.

 - For the computer to stitch images together to make the orthophoto (2D aerial image that’s been corrected for distortion).

 We can’t overstate the importance of steady, consistent flight in getting these photos right for drone photogrammetry.
 (The best way to achieve that is with a flight planning app.
 We recommend DJI’s Ground Station Pro, which you can read more about in our Surveyor’s Guide to Drones blog series.)

-Essentially, if you see the same feature from three or more known positions, you can triangulate its location in space (a.k.a nail down those exact X, Y, and Z coordinates).
+If you see the same feature from three or more known positions, you can triangulate its location in space.
+In other words, you can capture its horizontal (x,y) and vertical (z) coordinates.
 A feature is any visually distinct point in an image.

 If you took an average image from your survey, you’d easily be able to pick out many “features” between images.
 The more features you match, the better you can relate images to each other and reconstruct objects within them.
 This is exactly what photogrammetry software does for one feature, and the next, and the next, and so on, until it’s covered your entire site.

 Once you have a lot of these features—think millions—you can create a “cloud” of points.
 Each point has a matched feature describing your surveyed area in that location.
-You can then turn your point cloud into any regular outputs used in geospatial software, like a 3D mesh or digital elevation model (DEM).
+You can then turn your point cloud into any regular outputs used in geospatial software, like a 3D mesh.

 The best way to visualize this is to use your eyes—literally.
 Your eyeballs are using photogrammetry all the time.